 Newport home prices are not only among the most expensive in Rhode Island, but Newport real estate also consistently ranks among the most expensive in America.

 Newport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Newport in 2010 was $40,003, which is upper middle income relative to Rhode Island, and wealthy relative to the rest of the US.
 This equates to an annual income of $160,012 for a family of four.
 However, Newport contains both very wealthy and poor people as well.